grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (pre-dawn: day 2, run to Stilt City)
 Early in the pre-dawn hours, Bastian was up in the lookout ring when the sky began to lighten in the east, graying out the stars in that direction and creating an echo of light on the black disk of the ocean.
 When Bastian could see his hands in the gloom in front of him, he climbed down to the bridge and, cupping one hand around his mouth, shouted down to the control room that it might be time to dive.

-Captain Percy climbed up to join Bastian on the bridge and looked around for a few minutes.
+Percy climbed up to join Bastian on the bridge and looked around for a few minutes.
 She took some long breaths --- the last of the fresh air before the next twelve hours or so below deck --- and then told Bastian to follow her back down into the sub.

 They buttoned up the _Prospect_ and, when all the hatches showed green lights on the board in the control room, they shut down the diesels and dove the boat to fifty meters.
 After fixing their position earlier in the evening, Hemi slept his three hours, and then returned immediately to the control room.
 Now that they were submerged again, he wanted to take the boat in a new direction as a precaution against the small chance that anyone had been tracking their course on the surface without their awareness.
 With the cargo they were hauling, Hemi felt there was no reason not to use every stealth maneuver they had.